Romorantin-Lanthenay

 Romorantin-Lanthenay (/fr/), commonly known as Romorantin, is a commune and town in the Loir-et-Cher department, administrative region of Centre-Val de Loire, France.

 It is the capital city of the natural region of Sologne.

 History

+In 1516 Louise of Savoy, mother of King Francis I, commissioned Leonardo da Vinci to plan at Romorantin a new palace and model town, fit to be a new capital for France.
+This plan also called for the cutting of a canal between the Loire and the Sauldre.
+Work was begun, but apparently came to a halt in 1519 on the death of Leonardo.

 The current commune is the result of the merger, on 29 May 1961, of the former communes of Romorantin and Lanthenay.

 Transportation

 Romorantin is served by the A85 autoroute and the TER Centre-Val de Loire regional rail network (Chemin de Fer du Blanc-Argent).

 Population

 The population data given in the table and graph below for 1954 and earlier refer to the former commune of Romorantin.